MCPI-Revival/minecraft-pi-reborn/docs/DEDICATED_SERVER.md

 This server is also compatible with MCPE Alpha v0.6.1[^1].

 ## Setup
-To use, install and run the `minecraft-pi-reborn-server` AppImage.
+To use, run the normal AppImage with the `--server` argument.
 It will generate the world and `server.properties` in the current directory.

 ## Server Limitations
 * Player data is not saved because of limitations with MCPE LAN worlds
   * An easy workaround is to place your inventory in a chest before logging off
-* Survival Mode servers are incompatible with unmodded MCPI
+* Survival Mode servers are incompatible with un-modded MCPI

-[^1]: The exception to this is buckets, those will crash MCPE players.
+[^1]: The exception to this is buckets and other modded items, those will crash MCPE players.